BrenoTeixeira/insider_fidelity_program/README.md

 Introduction to Machine Learning with Python

-Hands on Machine Learning with Scikit Learn Keras and TensorFlow
+Hands-on Machine Learning with Scikit Learn Keras and TensorFlow

 https://distill.pub/2016/misread-tsne/

 ## Author

-#### This project was made by Breno Teixeira Chaves.
+#### This project was developed by Breno Teixeira Chaves.